OTR counselling services are subject to disruption and cancellation. Click here for latest updates & support (17/3/20)

 Contacting Off The Record

 When someone contacts OTR we take basic details including availability for counselling, school and GP details (although our service is confidential and we will not contact either of these).
-The young person needs to live, work or study in Richmond borough and be between the ages of 11-24 to be eligible for counselling here.

 How does the referral process work?